NamTheDev/brainrot-API/README.md

 # Brainrot API

 A fun project built by NamTheDev.
-Please use with caution, cause brainrot can cause mentally unstable states.
+Please use with caution, 'cause brainrot can lead to mentally unstable states.

 ## Links